Ten things to see in Turkey | Small group history tours Turkey

 1. Hagia Sophia

 This cathedral (Aya Sofya in Turkish) is one of the most spectacular and popular sites in Turkey.
 Located in Istanbul, the first church on the site (a Christian church) was inaugurated nearly 1700 years ago, in 360AD.
-Nothing remains of this church, which was burned down in the year 404, during riots.
-Over the centuries, churches have been built and destroyed.
-It was converted into a mosque in 1453, when Constantinople fell to invading Ottomans.
+Nothing remains of this church, which was burnt down in a riot in the year 404AD.
+Over the centuries, churches have been built and destroyed, with the current structure commissioned by the Emperor Justinian in 537.
+It was converted into a mosque in 1453, following the fall of Constantinople to the invading Ottomans.

-There are often long queues, so if visiting, it’s worthwhile buying an Istanbul Museum Pass in advance, from a different museum.
-This pass gives you access to several museums at a reduced price, and means you don’t have to wait to buy tickets once you arrive at the Museum!
+There are often long queues, so if visiting, it’s worthwhile buying an Istanbul Museum Pass in advance from a different museum.
+This pass gives you access to several museums at a reduced price – and allows you to skip the queue at the Hagia Sophia!

 2. Ruins of Pergamon

 These are the ruins of a once-wealthy Greek city founded in the 3rd Century BC: the capital of the kingdom of Pergamon, built by Alexander the Great.
-Reaching the site requires around a 2 hour drive from the city of Izmir.
+The ruins are about two hours away from the contemporary city of Izmir.
 The ruins themselves are at the peak of a steep hill, so are accessed via cable car.
-Once there, you’ll find an amphitheatre (the steepest of the ancient world!), restored tilework, the ruins of various magnificent buildings, and a spectacular view of the surrounding geography.
+Once there, you’ll find an amphitheatre (the steepest in the ancient world!), restored tilework, the ruins of various magnificent buildings, and a spectacular view of the surrounding geography.

-At the base of the acropolis is the Healing Centre, which was the home of influential Greek physician Galen.
-The theories developed here dominated western medicine for well over a thousand years!
+At the base of the acropolis is the Healing Centre, which was the home of influential Greek physician Galen, whose theories dominated Western medicine for well over a thousand years.

 Unsurprisingly, Pergamon is listed by UNESCO as a World Heritage site.
 The World Heritage committee describes the site as “a masterpiece of Hellenistic and Roman urban planning and design.”